How to help someone who has drunk too much

 How to spot the signs that a friend might be drinking too much, and ways you can help them.

-If you and your friends choose to drink alcohol, all of this can be avoided if you take a little extra care throughout the night and follow the UK Chief Medical Officers' low risk drinking guidelines.
+If you and your friends choose to drink alcohol, all of this can be avoided if you follow the UK Chief Medical Officers' low risk drinking guidelines.
 We spoke to medical experts to find out how you can:

 Look around you and there might be physical evidence that your friend is drinking too much such as a growing number of bottles and glasses.
 This could be something you mention to them so they’re aware of how much they’re drinking.
 Don’t be fooled into thinking they’re okay just because they’ve had the same number of drinks as you.
 How much alcohol someone’s body can drink depends on lots of things, like how much they’ve eaten that day, their general health, size and gender and how they’re feeling.
 Suggest to them you get some air together or a glass of water.

 The degree to which someone’s speech and coordination is affected by alcohol is perhaps the best indicator of how much they have drunk.
 So, you might notice that someone who has gone beyond the early stages of drinking too much begins to fall down, stagger and slur even more.
-Professor Paul Wallace, Drinkaware’s Chief Medical Adviser, says you might also see your friend becoming increasingly irrational as alcohol affects judgement.
+Professor Paul Wallace says you might also see your friend becoming increasingly irrational as alcohol affects judgement.
 “They could behave differently, becoming involved in arguments or perhaps being inappropriately sexual towards somebody,” he says.

 Alcohol poisoning occurs when a person drinks a toxic amount of alcohol, over a short period of time.
 Someone affected by alcohol poisoning is likely to: